hypersign-protocol/job/README.md

 ### Part 1; Implement a basic form page

 - Create a page where you have a form.
 The form should contain the following fields. `userDID`, `ethAddress`, `facebookId`, `twitterHandle`.
-- Once user click on the `Submit` button, it you call an API `/save` to store this information. (you will create the API in the next section)
+- Once user click on the `Submit` button, it will call a POST `/user` API to store this information. (you will create the API in the next section)

 ### Part 2: Implement Hypersign auth